checkly/checkly-cli/README.md

 ### `npx checkly deploy`

 Deploys all your checks and associated resources like alert channels to your Checkly account.
+Use the `--force` flag to skip the confirmation dialog.

 # Authentication